 Meet your makeup and skincare routine’s longtime BFF: isododecane.
 Never heard of it?
 Then listen up, because it’s an ingredient that’s in practically every beauty product you use.
-From moisturizers to foundations to lipsticks to eyeliners to mascaras, isododecane is a staple in the cosmetic world, and it’s time you learned more about it.
+From moisturizers and foundations to lipsticks, eyeliners, and mascaras, isododecane is a staple in the cosmetic world, and it’s time you learned more about it.

 Type of Ingredient: Emollient and solvent.

 Main Benefits: It acts as a moisture-locking barrier for the skin, keeping it hydrated and smooth.
 In addition to this (and while not a skincare benefit), isododecane contributes to the cream-like or soft texture of many formulas so that they can easily (and evenly) glide silicones and pigments onto the skin.

 Who Should Use It: Anyone experiencing dryness or anyone who uses makeup, as long as they’re not allergic.
 “It is great for people with very dry and dull skin, especially those who have impaired barriers from eczema, seborrhea, psoriasis, and rosacea,” Chimento explains.

 When You Can Use It: Isododecane can be applied twice a day topically, in the morning and at night during your skincare routine.

 Works Well With: Virtually any other beauty product, as long as you’re storing it properly in a cool, dry area.
 “It is non-comedogenic and has a matte feel, so it is also great for patients that have oily skin and are acne-prone.
 Essentially, anyone can use it,” Chimento says.